mariuszmspace/my-links/README.md

 - [Use the Index, Luke](https://use-the-index-luke.com/) - SQL indexing and tuning for developers -- `collection`
 - [USENIX Video Archive](https://www.youtube.com/playlist?list=UU4-GrpQBx6WCGwmwozP744Q) - 4000+ videos from LISA and related events -- `collection`
 - [Vim Adventures](https://vim-adventures.com/) - A game to learn vi / vim using your browser -- `in-browser` `tutorial`
-- [Web Security Academy](https://portswigger.net/web-security) - Free online training for the creators of Burp Suite -- `tutorial`
+- [Web Security Academy](https://portswigger.net/web-security) - Free online training for the creators of Burp Suite, the free successor to the industry standard training material "Web Application Hacker's Handbook" -- `tutorial`
 - [What Happens When...
 Kubernetes Edition](https://github.com/jamiehannaford/what-happens-when-k8s) - Walks through what happens behind the scenes when you do a kubectl run -- `tutorial`
 - [wtfpython](https://github.com/satwikkansal/wtfpython) - A collection of surprising Python snippets and lesser-known features -- `collection`
 - [Zine about strace](https://jvns.ca/blog/2015/04/14/strace-zine/) - Printable.
 On paper. -- `tutorial`